gangdong/gangdong.github.io/_posts/2018-11-14-Blog-related-posts.markdown

 {% endraw %}
 {% endhighlight %}

-I tested and the above problem are fixed!
+I tested and the above problem was fixed!

 The plugin will return nothing if no related posts found instead of recent posts and looks also adding the ordering of the searched tags count.